 “No One Tells You This is the story of a woman living by her own rules—alone—and having the audacity to enjoy it.
 Glynnis lays bare the complexity of being a woman on her own in the world, in all its heartbreak, humor and, yes, joy.”

-—Jessica Bennett, author of Feminist Fight Club
+—Jessica Bennett, Feminist Fight Club